-- 4.31 Students who require Accommodation support can speak to the Student Services staff. - 4.32 Students under the age of 18 years not living with a parent of DHA approved relative must live in approved accommodation as set out in the Younger Students and Homestay policy and procedures. - 4.33 Students over the age of 18 years will be provided with a list of accommodation options and Student Services staff can help students to make accommodation arrangements in consultation with students.
+- 4.30 Students who require Accommodation support can speak to the Student Services staff. - 4.31 Students under the age of 18 years not living with a parent of DHA approved relative must live in approved accommodation as set out in the Younger Students and Homestay Policy and Procedure. - 4.32 Students over the age of 18 years will be provided with a list of accommodation options and Student Services staff can help students to make accommodation arrangements in consultation with students.